Burdett Road railway station: Commercial arrangements

 The actual relationships between the various companies with regard to Burdett Road were quite complex.
 Between 1866 and 1922, Burdett Road was simultaneously owned by the London and Blackwall, leased to the Great Eastern, and had services operated by both the GER and LTSR.
 It was not a joint line or station, nor were they joint services, because east of Gas Factory Junction the routes and destinations were different.
 The GER's lease of the line meant that they managed the line and station, and were responsible for all expenses, but still had to hand over a proportion of the receipts to the LTSR (for journeys to its destinations) and to the London and Blackwall, which paid a dividend to its shareholders.

 Closure

 The London and North Eastern Railway took over operation of the station in 1923 following the grouping which was also when the LBER ceased to legally exist.
 The nearby Mile End station on the London Underground, which opened in 1902, proved more popular than Burdett Road.
 With the demands placed on the railway system by the Second World War and bomb damage in December 1940 saw the station closed for a week for emergency repairs.
 Further damage saw the station closed on 21 April 1941.
 The surrounding area was heavily redeveloped after the war to make way for Mile End Park, and today little trace remains of Burdett Road station; the westbound platform space survives but is derelict.
-The LBER line is still open (as of 2014), forming part of the busy main line from Fenchurch Street to Shoeburyness.
+The LBER line is still open (as of 2014), forming part of the London, Tilbury and Southend line from Fenchurch Street to Shoeburyness.

 After closure the entrance to the station was used as a woodworking factory with wood stored on the old stairwells.
 The station entrance disappeared in 1984 as part of a road widening scheme.

+Location

+The station was located on Burdett Road in the Bow Common area of the Metropolitan Borough of Stepney in the East End of London.